StevensSEC/softe.club/src/articles/events/react-native-expo-workshop.md

 ## Step 4.
 First Functionality

 Let's make our app do something in response to a user.
-The most basic way that a user provides in input to any app is by pushing a button on the screen.
+The most basic way that a user provides input to any app is by pushing a button on the screen.
 So, let's add a `Button`.

 First, we need to import it so that the compiler knows where the component is coming from.
 Change line 1 to: